ibm-telemetry/telemetry-config-schema/README.md

 - How many times does "project x" use my exported Button element?

 By default, the `jsx.elements` metrics will collect element names, anonymized element attribute names, and anonymized element attribute values.
-Boolean and numeric attribute values are always collected in plain text.
-The following config options allow certain string values to be collected in plain text (instead of as anonymized strings).
+The following config options allow certain additional values to be collected in plain text (instead of as anonymized values).

 - `allowedAttributeNames`: This is an _optional_ array of strings.

   Enables plain-text collection of specific JSX attribute names (prop names).
 These are collected for all discovered JSX elements imported from the instrumented package.
+Additionally, boolean and numeric values for these attributes will be collected in plain text.

-  At least one string value is required if this key is defined.
+  _At least one string value is required if this key is defined._

 - `allowedAttributeStringValues`: This is an _optional_ array of strings.

-  Enables plain-text collection of specific JSX attribute values (prop values).
+  Enables plain-text collection of specific JSX attribute string values (prop values).
 These are collected for discovered JSX attributes included in the `allowedAttributeNames` list.

-  At least one value is required if this key is defined.
+  _At least one value is required if this key is defined._

 ### Sample: